Summer Engineering Research Program (SERP)

 Student - Faculty Matching

-Accepted applicants will be notified of their acceptance by Science and Engineering Research Program director Stephen Sechrist and will receive contact information for their assigned research supervisors.
+Accepted applicants will be notified of their acceptance by program director Stephen Sechrist and will receive contact information for their assigned research supervisors.
 We will match each participant as close as possible with a research project/team that suits the student’s interests.
 Participants are expected to get in touch with their research supervisor before coming to Hannover.

 Study buddy

-Participants will be matched with a local outgoing student as a Study Buddy (like a student ambassaor).
-The Study Buddy will pick the participant up at Hannover Central Station or the international airport (HAJ) and help you check in to your housing.
+Participants will be matched with a local outgoing student as a Study Buddy (similar to a student ambassaor).
+The Study Buddy will pick the participant up at Hannover Central TRain Station or the international airport (HAJ) and help you check in to your housing.
 They will also be there to assist and answer any questions that may arise during the stay in Hannover.

 Before you leave home